 The Ganaraska Forest timber harvest season opens on August 1st.
 Keep your eyes out for active cut blocks and closed trails.
 Remember to stay clear of areas where harvesting is occurring - be cautious, be safe!

-There will be 5 tenders for the 2019 harvest season, including:
+There will be 5 areas included in the 2019 harvest season:

 West Forest – Red & White Pine – 44.9 ha